-We have collected a vast amount of data that are related to our business, all with consent from owners of such information.
+We have collected data that are related to our business, all with consent from owners of such information.
 We are committed to protecting the privacy and security of such data.
 We have established and implemented a strict platform-wide policy on data collection, processing and usage.
 Besides, we comply with security policies and measures established by JD Group in relation to our partnership with them on AHS Recycle and Paipai Marketplace.